-The days of washing your kid's mouth out with soap because they said a curse word appear to be on the wane-at least according ...
+The days of washing your kid's mouth out with soap because they said a curse word appear to be on the wane-at least according to the results of a new national poll, which indicates most are pretty ...

 The shift reflects a broader change in parenting philosophy: moving from blind obedience to emotional intelligence.
 Parents are increasingly viewing swearing not as a moral failing, but as a ...